New drugs still out of reach for most in India, world TB hotspot

 Activists and NGOs, including the medical charity Medecins Sans Frontieres, have been campaigning for expanding access to these new TB drugs.

 Critics say India’s national tuberculosis control program has failed to adequately address the country’s disease burden.
-Fewer than half of the TB patients in India are treated successfully every year, according to the World Health Organization.
+Fewer than half of the TB patients in India are treated successfully every year, according to the World Health Organisation.
+(Reporting by Zeba Siddiqui in Mumbai; Editing by Tom Heneghan)